nikitavoloboev/data/focusing/rules.md

 - Use one screen when coding.
 Much easier to context switch.
 - Don't listen to distracting music or sounds when trying to focus.
 Instead use [Noizio](http://noiz.io) or [Oak](https://www.oakmeditation.com) and listen to Rain, Fire or similar sounds.
 Or have nothing playing at all.
 - Use noise canceling headphones if surroundings are too noisy.
+- Don't waste time.
+Step back and reflect on what I do.

 ## Work